• Requires a cable machine

 Step 3

-Grasp the handle with both hands in a neutral grip (palms facing inwards) and arms straight but not locked.
-Brace your core, stand tall, bring your shoulders down and maintain a soft bend in your knees.
-If there's no tension in the cable, step a bit further away.
+Grasp the handle with both hands in a neutral grip (palms facing inwards) with arms straight but not locked.
+Brace your core, stand tall, and bring your shoulders down and back with a soft bend in your knees.

 Step 4

-Exhale as you pull the handle diagonally down across your body to the opposite hip.
-Rotate through your torso and hips together, letting your rear foot pivot.
-Most of the power should be coming from your core.
+Exhale as you pull the handle diagonally down and across your body toward the opposite hip.
+Rotate through your torso and hips together, letting your rear foot pivot naturally.
+The power should come from your core, not your arms.

 Step 5

-Pause with the handle by your hip, then inhale as you slowly reverse slowly along the same path, resisting the tension in the cable rather than letting it yank your arms back up.
+Pause briefly at the bottom, then inhale as you slowly reverse the movement along the same path, resisting the cable's pull rather than letting it yank your arms back up.

 Step 6